dustinlacewell/pin/README.markdown

 **pin go <project-name>** : Teleports to the project root if a name is provided.
 If no name is provided a menu will be presented.

+**pin help** : Lists all pin commands including any provided by installed plugins.

 ### Plugins